adomokos/climb_that_mountain/blog/2017/11/haskell_to_mysql_via_yeshql.md

 	@mysql -u $(DBUSER) --password='$(DBPASSWD)' --host $(HOST) -e "CREATE DATABASE $(DBNAME);" > /dev/null 2>&1
 	@mysql -u $(DBUSER) --password='$(DBPASSWD)' --host $(HOST) $(DBNAME) < resources/schema.sql > /dev/null 2>&1
 ```
-In case your MySQL root user uses a password, you can put it into the `~/.my.cnf` file or just modify the Makefile and provide it there.

 You should be able to execute `make build` to rebuild the app, and `make run` to rebuild the DB and run the app:

 ```shell